alexwennerberg/awesome-small-rust/README.md

 # awesome-small-rust
-A collection of Rust libraries that are deliberately small, fast to compile, with limited dependencies.
+A collection of Rust libraries that are deliberately small, lightweight, fast to compile, with limited dependencies.
 0️⃣ for libraries that have no dependencies.

 ## Articles on Rust Bloat
 * https://raphlinus.github.io/rust/2019/08/21/rust-bloat.html